-Onomatopoeia (adjective onomatopoeic) is a Figure of speech to label the use of words to imitate the sounds they are describing.
+Onomatopoeia (adjective onomatopoeic) is a figure of speech which uses words to imitate the sounds they are describing.
 Words like 'Boom!' and 'Crash' are everyday examples, as is the child's word for an ambulance, 'Nee-naw', trying to imitate the sound of its siren.
 Advertisers often appeal to onomatopoeia: "Snap, crackle, pop" is a slogan based on the sound of a cereal reacting to milk.
-Comic strips and graphic novels oftern invent new words to communicate the sounds of their scenes, often the violent sounds: 'Ker-pow!' and 'Zap' are examples.
+Comic strips and graphic novels often invent new words to communicate the sounds of their scenes, often the violent sounds: 'Ker-pow!' and 'Zap' are examples.

 Poets often use onomatopoeia.